pyscripter/pyscripter/Help/source/llmprerequisites.md

 model is 10 times cheaper than the newer **GPT-4o model**, which is also much cheaper than its predecesors **gpt-4-turbo** and **gpt-4**.

+## Gemini

+You need to [get an API key](https://aistudio.google.com/app/apikey).
+Although this is a commercial service, light usage is actually free, so it is a great choice for using  with PyScripter.
+See [pricing](https://ai.google.dev/pricing) for details.

 ## Local Models using Ollama

 Why you may want to run LLMs locally?
 Here are a few reasons: